jvtubergen/https-wrapper/README.md

 ```

 The binary will be at `target/release/https-wrapper`.
 You can copy it somewhere in your PATH if you want to use it from anywhere.

+As well is this package available at [crates.io](https://crates.io/crates/https-wrapper).
+)

 ## Usage